 Backpacking in Dakar | Senegal

 Dakar.
 I flew in from Tunis via Casablanca with Air Moroc.
-This is a logistics post inter sped with impressions based on my experiences in February 2020.
+This is a logistics post interspersed with impressions based on my experiences in February 2020.

 Arrival in Dakar